gamegos/etcdbeat/README.md

 </pre>

 ## Configuration

+Check out [this blog post](http://www.berfinsari.com/2017/08/etcdbeat-elastic-beat-for-etcd_7.html) on how it works.

 Adjust the `etcdbeat.yml` configuration file to your needs.

 ### `period`
 Defines how often to read statistics.
 Default to `30` s.